BattleBots season 12: Judges

 The 11-point scale system returned where the judges award 5 points for damage; 3 points for aggression; and 3 points for control.

-The current judges are: former BattleBots contenders, Derek Young, Lisa Winter, and returning to the panel from hiatus, Fon Davis.
+The current judges are: former BattleBots contenders, Derek Young, Lisa Winter, and Fon Davis.

 Contestants

 This season marked the 23rd year of the BattleBots competition.
 The lineup features 56 of the best heavyweight robots to fight head-to-head in the Battle Arena.

 Every team will fight four times in the qualifying rounds.
 Their goal is to earn a spot in the top 32 in the winner-take-all championship tournament and ultimately become the 2022 BattleBots World Champion.
-Teams will have one appeal if won can use it one more time.
+New to this season, teams may appeal a judge's decision that they do not agree with, prompting a closer look and potentially overturning the decision.
+If this appeal fails, that team loses the ability to challenge for the remainder of the tournament.